BETHESDA, Md., May 20, 2013 /PRNewswire/ --

-BETHESDA, Md., May 7, 2012 /PRNewswire/ -- Graduation is a time to celebrate.
-But before your graduates party, take the time to talk with them about alcohol—it just may save a life.
+Graduation is a time to celebrate.
+But before the party starts, take the time to talk with your graduates about alcohol -- it just may save a life.

 It's About Your Teen…